Saitō Tomonobu

 Saitō Tomonobu (斎藤 朝信) was an officer under the Uesugi clan following the Sengoku period of Japan in the 16th century.
 He was a commander of the Akada Castle.
 He was nicknamed the Zhong Kui of Echigo.

-Career

 He had a remarkable skill in diplomacy and at the same time, he was skilled in administration skills and Uesugi Kenshin placed him in a highly trusted position.

+Tomonobu fought in several campaigns for the Uesugi throughout his career.

+He also thwarted many attacks from the Oda clan.

+He is often considered to be one of the most capable generals for the Uesugi and he was highly regarded for his administrative capabilities as well as a being a terrific warrior.

 Served under Uesugi Kagekatsu, after the death of his previous lord, Kenshin.
-He also thwarted many attacks from the Oda clan.

 On the occasion of the Siege of Otate, he supported Uesugi Kagekatsu and helped Kagekatsu become successor of the Uesugi clan.

-Tomonobu fought in several campaigns for the Uesugi throughout his career.
-He is often considered to be one of the most capable generals for the Uesugi and he was highly regarded for his administrative capabilities as well as a being a terrific warrior.